CENG501-Projects/CENG501-Spring2022/Project_Suleman_Unlu/Readme.md

 * Two Ideas were tested with the same target of predicting the displacement of the Vertice given the Vertice with 256 node features.
 * The first model tested was based on the idea proposed in the paper where a fully connected network was made that would take these 256 features and predict a class of the displacement among the labels of 0 to 224, this model was trained with cross entropy loss.
   * Something that was realized during this training was that treating this problem as a clasification problem may not be the best idea as there are no details given on how the 15x15 grid was converted to class labels, the method chosen for duplication was arbitrary to map each element of the grid into a class label.
 But a problem that arises here is that if the actual displacement was [7,7] for example, the loss function should be in such a way that a guess of [7,6] should be penalized much less than a guess of [0,0].
 This is an issue with the choice of loss function, and the problem nature suggests to treat it as a regression problem instead where if Mean Squared Error is used as the loss function, the guess of [7,6] would be penalzied much less than the guess of [0,0].
 * The second model was now made in such a way that the criterion was changed to Mean Squared Error from Categorical Cross Entropy and the labels were kept in the format of [A,B] instead of class labels.
-The output layer of the fully connected network now has 2 neurons to guess the X and Y displacement.
+The output layer of the fully connected network now has 2 neurons to predict the X and Y displacement.

 ## 3.3.
 Results